Preceptors – FAQ

 Organizations/Preceptors should verify that those students who approach them for internship positions are associated with the school.

 How does a student find an internship site?

 Students have two options to finding an internship site:

-- The first option is for students to contact an organization that is already an established affiliate with our department/UCF.
+- The first option is for students to contact an organization that is already an established affiliate with our school/UCF.
 Organizations become Affiliates by completing the “Affiliate Agreement,” which is a contract signed between the organization and UCF.
 Once an organization completes the Affiliate Agreement, that organization is then able to host our student interns in perpetuity and the organization’s name and contact information is provided to students seeking internship placement.

 - The second option is for students to find their own locations that are not currently listed as Affiliates.
 The student approaches that organization on his/her own and, if the organization agrees to accept the student as an intern, an Affiliate Agreement is completed and the organization then becomes an affiliated site.
 Once the organization completes the Affiliate Agreement, that organization is then able to host our student interns in perpetuity and the organization’s name and contact information is provided to future students seeking placement as interns.

 If your organization would like to become an affiliate with the school, and thus able to be a host for our students, please contact Jackie Gonzalez, for an Affiliation Agreement (contract).

 What is expected when a student approaches the organization?

 Students are told to think of the internship placement as a job/application process.
 The student is responsible for contacting the organization and arranging his/her own interview.
 Students are expected to behave as professionals and are instructed to: